scottlapoint/remix_services_4_sale/README.md

 $5 - Kelly Clarkson – Low / Miss Independant\
 $15 - Kelly Llorenna - Tell It To My Heart\
 $3 - Kelly Llorenna - This Time I Know It's For Real\
+$70 - Kim Esty – You Got Me Movin' The Widelife Mixes\
 $3 - Kim Sozzi – Break Up (Cascada Remix)\
 $5 - King Lion – I Love The Melody\
 $10 - Klubbheads – Klubbheads Only!
 (The Best Of EP)\